Toxic Metals in Chocolate, Many Surprising Sources and What You Can Do - Moms Across America

 • Ginger

 Do your research and consult a nutritionist to determine the amounts to take and how often to do it, especially if you are doing a cellular or parasite detox.
 Parasites, which can cause a host of health complications, eat heavy metals (that's a good thing!), and doing a parasite detox before a heavy metal detox can exacerbate health issues.
 Often, incorporating foods such as garlic, honey, pumpkin seeds, and papaya seeds naturally eliminates parasites from the body.
-Reducing exposure to heavy metals in the first place is important and can only be done if organizations and government regulators are able to test and determine the foods that are contaminated and the source of the contamination.
+Reducing exposure to heavy metals in the first place is important and can only be done if organizations and government regulators can test and determine the foods that are contaminated and the source of the contamination.

 Moms Across America asks: